Lithops otzeniana

 Lithops otzeniana is a species of succulent plant under the genus Lithops.
-It belongs to the family Aizoecea.
-L. otzeniana is native to areas of Southern Africa.
-It derives its name from M. Otzen, who invited its discoverer, Professor G.C.
+It belongs to the family Aizoaceae.
+L. otzeniana is native to the Northern Cape province of South Africa.
+It derives its name from M. Otzen, who invited its discoverer, G.C.
 Nel, on the trip in which he discovered it.

 Description

-The succulent plant L. otzeniana forms usually in small groups of 2-5 heads, with each head consisting of a pair of thick leaves.
+The succulent plant L. otzeniana forms usually in small groups of 2–5 heads, with each head consisting of a pair of thick leaves.
 The leaves are olive-green to grey, and have a saw-tooth-edged patch of darker color in the center of each leaf.
 Flowers are yellow with a white center; they sprout from the center of the two leaves on each head.